Connect with a Current Student

 All application materials should be uploaded through the online application form.
 All application materials should be uploaded through the online application form.
 The School of Nursing & Health Professions Office of Graduate Admissions does not accept mailed materials.
 Applicants can check their application status online or by contacting the School of Nursing & Health Professions Office of Graduate Admissions at email@example.com.
 The following requirements are considered in the review of applications:

-Please note that we are not accepting international applications for our Orange County campus at this time.
+Please note that we are not accepting international applications for our Orange County-based or Online MPH programs at this time.

 You can use your statement of purpose to explain your background in public health, why you want to pursue an MPH degree, and what you plan to do with your MPH.
 It is reasonable if you are not 100% clear on what you want to do when you graduate.
 But, it helps to provide some sense of why you are interested in this degree.